 The given topics and their subtopics also include a special comment and review of the position of the artist in society, present in almost all the works, but also his/her position in the increasingly isolated world of culture and cultural institutionalization.

-We think the exhibited works are eloquent, fun, sometimes funny out of desperation, sometimes powerful in their dealing with helplessness.
-The selection is focused on the works we thought fit the topic and correspond to each other, in a dialogue, we also wanted to achieve harmony and polyphony among authors, and enable artists to talk not only to Split, but also to the others about Split.
+We think the exhibited works are eloquent, fun, sometimes funny out of desperation, and sometimes powerful in their dealing with helplessness.
+The selection is focused on the works we thought fit the topic and correspond to each other, in a dialogue, we also wanted to achieve harmony and polyphony among authors, and enable artists to talk not only to Split but also to the others about Split.

 If it would be possible, it would be nice to use multiple languages at the exhibition, to dislocate from the local and regional and enter into an international dialogue.
 Lately, since roaming became cheaper on July 1, 2013, that could even be possible.
 Or is it just a fantasy?

-In spite of all its shortcomings, and even in these conditions, the local art scene demonstrates an enviable level of production and quality of global involvement in the buzz of world art movements, reaching precisely for the resources and voice of the environment in which it is created.
+Despite all its shortcomings, and even in these conditions, the local art scene demonstrates an enviable level of production and quality of global involvement in the buzz of world art movements, reaching precisely for the resources and voice of the environment in which it is created.

-The artists sometimes speak about their own position, and sometimes about the position of all artists in culture, with obvious dissatisfaction, and even to the extent that “…the majority of artists retreated to their intimate spiritual refuges, and a common rebellion, explosion of thoughts and actions failed to take place…”1.
-Perhaps contradictory, but an accurate diagnosis, it is even more important to notice the continuous vitality of the scene despite the circumstances, and emphasize the conclusion “…that all of us still believe in art.”2
+The artists sometimes speak about their position, and sometimes about the position of all artists in culture, with obvious dissatisfaction, and even to the extent that “…the majority of artists retreated to their intimate spiritual refuges, and a common rebellion, explosion of thoughts and actions failed to take place…”1.
+Perhaps contradictory, but an accurate diagnosis, it is even more important to notice the continued vitality of the scene despite the circumstances, and emphasize the conclusion “…that all of us still believe in art.”2

 Mladen Lučić, foreword to the exhibition “Apatija/Kriza II”, Pula, October 25 – November 17, 2013